-Oh, and since this is a dip that needs to stay warm, just throw it in a small slow cooker if it needs to stay out to be snacked on…just place it on the “keep warm” setting.
+Oh, and since this is a dip that needs to stay warm, I recommend that you just throw it in a small slow cooker if it needs to stay out to be snacked on…just place it on the “keep warm” setting and stir as needed.

 Don’t wait too long to try this super yummy queso dip! 😉

-Here are links to five of my other recipes that you’re also going to LOVE!
+Here are links to five of my other high protein recipes that you’re also going to LOVE!